 Also look for the Chuomon Gate (middle gate), the main temple, and walk all the way to the top to Honmyoji Park and see a gorgeous view of the city.
 At the top of the hill is Kato Kiyomasa‘s grave.
 He was a fierce warrior and was responsible for the rebuild of both Kumamoto Castle and Nagoya Castle.

-6. Tour the Sakuranobaba Johsaien Castle Town
+6. Sakuranobaba Johsaien Castle Town

 At the base of Kumamoto Castle is a popular tourist attraction called Sakuranobaba Johsaien Castle Town.